ikvk/imap_tools/README.rst

 sent_date      datetime.date  SENTON 15-Mar-2000       rfc2822 Date: header* is within the specified date
-sent_date_gte  datetime.date  SENTSINCE 15-Mar-2000    rfc2822 Date: header* is within or later than the specified date sent_date_lt   datetime.date  SENTBEFORE 15-Mar-2000   rfc2822 Date: header* is earlier than the specified date size_gt        int >= 0       LARGER 1024              rfc2822 size larger than the specified number of octets
+sent_date_gte  datetime.date  SENTSINCE 15-Mar-2000    rfc2822 Date: header* is within or later than the specified date sent_date_lt   datetime.date  SENTBEFORE 15-Mar-2000   rfc2822 Date: header* is earlier than the specified date size_gt        int >= 0       LARGER 1024              rfc2822 size larger than specified number of octets
-size_lt        int >= 0       SMALLER 512              rfc2822 size smaller than the specified number of octets
+size_lt        int >= 0       SMALLER 512              rfc2822 size smaller than specified number of octets
 new            True           NEW                      have the Recent flag set but not the Seen flag old            True           OLD                      do not have the Recent flag set recent         True           RECENT                   have the Recent flag set